ComposeCode/RHEL7-RHCE-course-helper/chapter11/section11-1.md

   dig @192.168.0.110 getitcertify.com
 ```

-If dig reports an error, the configuration of the nameserver should be checked again based on previous exapmples.
+If dig reports an error, the configuration of the nameserver should be checked again based on previous examples.